max9001/Kelp-Canopy-Mapping/notes/outline.md

 	- Benefits of Landsat 7

-		Rather than having the typical 3 Red and Green Blue channels, images captured by landsat7 contain 7 channels, which provide more spectral information beyond color
+		Rather than having the typical 3 Red and Green Blue channels, The Landsat 7 ETM+ derived data product used in this study comprised seven distinct channels, which provide more spectral information beyond color

 			Near-Infrared (NIR)